 She was one of three Squad writers to write short plays for Here and Now, a collaboration between Lit UP and John Godber touring libraries and arts centres in the East Riding.

-She frequently collaborates to with composer Sophie Sully.
-Recently they have produced 'Christmas' Story' for No Dice Collective, 'Three poems by an Angry Bird' for Collective31, 'Salt Fiend' a spoken-word piece for No Dice Collective, ‘Stick-Stock-Stone Dead’ was staged at Manchester University Music Society’s Estival in 2016 and ‘Dora’ was recently produced by Manchester Contemporary Youth Opera at the Antony Burgess Foundation.
+Georgia incorporates music into her theatre and spoken word.
+She frequently collaborates with composer Sophie Sully.
+Recently they have produced ‘Christmas’ Story’ for No Dice Collective, ‘Three poems by an Angry Bird’ for Collective31, ‘Salt Fiend’ a spoken-word piece for No Dice Collective, ‘Stick-Stock-Stone Dead’ was staged at Manchester University Music Society’s Estival in 2016 and ‘Dora’ was recently produced by Manchester Contemporary Youth Opera at the Antony Burgess Foundation.

 Georgia graduated from the Music and Drama undergraduate degree at the University of Manchester in 2016.